metallicity

 The metallicity of the star indicates its chemical composition and age.

-Astronomers measure metallicity to understand stellar evolution.
+Astronomers measure a star's metallicity, its abundance of elements heavier than helium, to understand stellar evolution.

 metallicity の類義語・関連語